PattyBarnas/My-Shop/README.md

-# React + Vite
+# React eCommerce Store

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a modern eCommerce store template built using React, Node.js, Express, MongoDB, Mongoose and Vite.
+The project provides a minimal setup to get React running smoothly with Hot Module Replacement (HMR) and ESLint configuration to ensure code quality.

 Currently, two official plugins are available: